CODE OF CONDUCT: A GUIDE FOR EVERY STATCARE URGENT CARE EMPLOYEE

-Statcare employees are prohibited from reproducing any copyrighted materials without the express permission of the copyright holder, unless appropriately licensed from the copyright holder.
-All staff are required to adhere to laws and policies relating to intellectual property, including patents, trademarks and copyrights.
+Statcare employees are prohibited from reproducing any copyrighted materials without the express permission of the copyright holder unless appropriately licensed from the copyright holder.
+All staff is required to adhere to laws and policies relating to intellectual property, including patents, trademarks, and copyrights.

 Workplace Conduct and Practices

 As an organization, Statcare recognizes that our employees, physicians, and volunteers, who serve our company, are our greatest assets.
 Statcare is committed to providing an employment setting that treats all staff with fairness, dignity, and respect, and affords them an opportunity to grow, to develop professionally, and to work in a team environment.

 - Provide equal opportunity for employment and advancement on the basis of ability and aptitude